 The Entertainment Business is responsible primarily for the development and operation of games for smartphones.
-In smartphone games, which comprise a large part of sales, DRAGON QUEST WALK (planning and production by SQUARE ENIX CO., LTD. and development by the Company), an IP title from another company, featured the 3rd anniversary during the current fiscal year and contributed to the consolidated results of the Group.
-In original IP titles, the Group has been operating services to enhance engagement with users by featuring the 8th and 6th anniversaries of the Shironeko Project and Shironeko Tennis, two mainstay titles, since their releases.
+During the fiscal year under review, in terms of the smartphone games which constitute the majority of our sales, we began distribution of the new titles NEKO GOLF -Anime GOLF-, Volzerk: Monsters and Lands Unknown, and Travel Jimano Nyanko (tentative).
+In terms of existing titles, DRAGON QUEST WALK (planning and production by SQUARE ENIX CO., LTD. and development by the Company), an IP title from another company, performed well during the current fiscal year and contributed to the consolidated results of the Group.
+We provided services that increase user engagement, including conducting collaboration between the COLOPL IP titles Shironeko Project and Alice Gear Aegis and popular IP.

-As a result, consolidated net sales and operating profit for the fiscal year under review stood at 31,817 million year and 4,661 million yen, respectively.
+As a result, consolidated net sales and operating profit for the fiscal year under review stood at 29,914 million yen (down 6.0% from previous fiscal year) and 3,410 million yen (down 26.8% from previous fiscal year), respectively.